tomasmax/fullstack-data/README.md

 The client-side application is structured as follows:

-- **Components**: These are the building blocks of the UI
+- **Components**: These are the building blocks of the UI.

-- **Containers**: These manage the state and logic of the Paginated and filtered data table.
+- **Containers**: These manage the state and logic of the paginated and filtered data table.
 See [`PaginatedTableContainer`](web/src/containers/PaginatedTableContainer/PaginatedTableContainer.tsx).

+- **Hooks**: Custom hooks to encapsulate reusable logic.
+See [`useFetch`](web/src/hooks/useFetch.tsx).

+#### Custom `useFetch` Hook

+The `useFetch` hook is a custom hook designed to handle data fetching with support for loading and error states.
+It uses `axiosInstance` to make HTTP requests and manages the request lifecycle, including cancellation on component unmount.
+This hook simplifies data fetching in components and ensures a consistent approach across the application.

+#### CLS Improvements

+To improve Cumulative Layout Shift (CLS) in the web application, several strategies have been implemented:

+- **Skeleton Loaders**: Placeholder skeleton loaders are used to provide a visual indication of the table's structure before the actual data is loaded.
+- **Fixed Layouts**: Explicit widths and heights are set for table cells to ensure a stable and predictable layout.
+- **Font Loading**: The `font-display: swap` property is used to ensure that fallback fonts are displayed immediately, and custom fonts are swapped in once they are loaded.

+#### React Strict Mode

+In development mode, React Strict Mode is enabled, which intentionally double-invokes certain lifecycle methods and effects to help identify potential issues.
+This can result in components making two requests during development, but this behavior does not occur in production.

 ## Getting Started